 Thirdly, devolution needs to enable public services to be developed and improved so that they prevent future poverty and inequalities as well as ameliorating the effect of current inequalities.
-This means integrating, coordinating and sequencing all public services so that they reflect how people live health inequalities remains of the utmost importance.

-their lives, rather than reflecting the organisational boundaries of public services.
+This means integrating, coordinating and sequencing all public services so that they reflect how people live their lives, rather than reflecting the organisational boundaries of public services.
 Importantly, with greater local control and flexibility about how resources are used, integrated public services can be developed to enable all young children to get the best start in life, to be ready for and successful at school, support transitions from school into training and employment, prevent illness and the consequences of illness throughout life and help people who are out of work to get back into employment.